MayankBairagi/Dispatch-Flicka/README.markdown

     > run <pin>
     > run

-And you're streaming.
-(Tell your friends to tweet something, maybe.)
-There is not a graceful way to exit currently (forks welcome), so just ctrl+c to blow out of twine and sbt if you're done.

-You can also pass in a tweet to post it.

-    > run "Hey u guys I finally fixed up Dispatch's Twine example: https://github.com/n8han/dispatch-twine"

 ### Character Encodings
 Add "-Dfile.encoding=UTF-8" to your sbt start script if you want non-ASCII characters to render in utf-8, which your terminal may correctly display.